prezzemolo/rap/README.md

 # rap
-resolve all promise in object
+resolve all promises in object